 FOR PROSPECTIVE GRADUATE STUDENTS

 Thank you for your interest in our department and in this lab in particular.
-The application deadline has passed for the 2017-2018 academic year.
-The next deadline is December 1, 2017 for students interested in beginning study in the 2018-2019 academic year.
+The application deadline is December 1, 2017 for students interested in beginning study in the 2018-2019 academic year.

 More information about the clinical program can be found here and a description of the graduate program in psychology at UBC can be found here, including information about how to apply.
-Although students apply to work with a primary mentor, this lab has a lot of collaboration with Dr. Charlotte Johnston, so students in both of our labs have many opportunities to work with both Dr. Johnston and myself.
 I keep this website well updated, so I encourage prospective students to look carefully at this site in order to gain information about the work in this lab.
 Because I tend to receive many emails from prospective students, I have listed below the most common frequently asked questions.